 - Sport Psychology, Sport Sociology, esports

 Dr. Sandra Moritz was born and raised in Calgary, Alberta, Canada.
 She completed her Bachelor of Science degree in Psychology from the University of Calgary.
 She then moved to London, Ontario and completed a Master of Arts degree in Kinesiology at the University of Western Ontario.
 From there, she moved to the United States and attended Michigan State University for 4 years, earning her PhD in Physical Education and Exercise Science.
 After a short period at the University of Rhode Island, she came to UND as an Assistant Professor on a tenure-track position in 1999.
 She was promoted to Associate Professor and tenured in 2002, and promoted to Professor in 2007.

 Dr. Moritz has published over 60 articles and book chapters, and has participated in 150 presentations.
 Her book: "Self Efficacy in Sport" was published in 2008.
 Her work has been featured in popular press like Oxygen magazine, Women's Health, Current Health, Prevention, and she has been quoted in several major newspapers and television.

 She has received several achievement awards, scholarships and fellowships.

 She currently does a limited amount of private consulting with athletes.

-She is the very proud mother of two teenage boys, Stoker (a freshman at UND) and Brecken (in grade 11 at Red River High School).
+She is the very proud mother of two teenage boys, Stoker (at UND) and Brecken (in grade 12 at Red River High School).
 In her spare time, Dr. Moritz is step counter and she's always up for a game of bags (cornhole).
 She is engaged to Daryl Lafferty.